IACR/hotcrp/iacr/README.md

 The lncseditor.php is designed to fulfill the need of organizing papers into topics for instances that use LNCS (namely Crypto, eurocrypt, asiacrypt, tcc, and pkc).
 The organization into volumes is currently done by Springer, so I have disabled that feature and only show a single volume.

 Papers initially start out in the uncategorized section.
 The editor allows the chair to create topics and drop the papers into topics.
 At present all topics reside within a single volume, but Springer will split any volumes that are over 900 pages.
-Papers and Topics may be reordered by dragging them.
+Papers and topics may be reordered by dragging them.

 The structure of a proceedings is kept as a JSON object in `filestore/lncs_userid.json`, and that is updated each time the object is